Monthly Rental Community vs. CCRC

 - Very Flexible Contracts.

 You typically need to give a 30-day notice to move out for any reason if you're an Assisted Living or Personal Care resident.
-Independent Living residents typically need only provide 60-days notice after their first year of residency, some communities may one require 30-days.
+Independent Living residents typically need only provide 60-days notice after their first year of residency, some communities may only require 30-days.

 - No-Strings Access to Upgraded Service & Care.

 When needs change, independent living residents can move to our assisted living.